Title: Section 487.7 - Resident services

 (g) Case management.
 (1) Case management services shall include:

-(i) initial and periodic evaluation, at least once every 12 months, of the needs of a resident and of the capability of the facility program to meet those needs;
+(i) initial, episodic, and periodic evaluation, not less than once in every 12-month period, of the needs and goals of each resident and of the capability of the facility program to meet those needs and expressed goals;

 (ii) orientating a new resident and family to the daily routine;